TumLinGaoyuan/Master_thesis_result_LinGaoyuan/README.md

 The data used for this project comes from the NuScene dataset.

-Due to the limitation of computational resource(RTX4090) and training time(10 hour), I can only generate finally the best reconstructed effect with 26.82 PSNR and 0.8488 SSIM.
+Due to the limitation of computational resource(RTX4090) and training time(10 hour), I can only generate finally reconstructed effect with 26.82 PSNR and 0.8488 SSIM.
 I believe the performance can be further enhance in the future.